jayurbain/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The biggest problem I had was the amount of time needed to complete this project.
 The pipeline will most likely fail with low color saturation images.
+The original submission used the S-channel.
+A significant effort was then invested in evaluating color channels.
+Using L- and V- channels defintely helped, but when there is very low light, there just is not much signal to work with.
+The most difficult situation is going from high light background conditions to almost no light (shade).
+To correct this several exponential filters were evaluated with modest success.
 The Jupyter notebook is great for illustrating the image processing pipeline, but a more efficient pipeline could be developed without using a notebook.
 Other gradients, color channels, and thresholds could be evaluated.